 MASTG-TECH-0097: Runtime Reverse Engineering

-Runtime reverse engineering can be seen as the on-the-fly version of reverse engineering where you don't have the binary data to your host computer.
-Instead, you'll analyze it straight from the memory of the app.
+Runtime reverse engineering is the on-the-fly version of reverse engineering, where you don't have the binary on your host computer.
+Instead, you'll analyze it directly from the app's memory.

 [0x00000000]> :i